jnoliv/mkfeud/README.md

 [^6]: https://wiki.ubuntu.com/UEFI/SecureBoot#How_UEFI_Secure_Boot_works_on_Ubuntu

-Note that when mkfeud is used to build bootable removable drives, a copy of shim must exist in the UEFI boot fallback path[^7].
+An important detail is that when mkfeud is used to build bootable removable drives, a copy of shim must exist in the UEFI boot fallback path[^7].
 This is because a removable drive must be bootable on machines which don't have an NVRAM entry to boot from it.

 [^7]: https://en.wikipedia.org/wiki/UEFI#UEFI_booting